top of page

 What the Report Contains

-• Interactions: Correlation between fields.
+• Interactions: Analysis of correlations between fields.

-• Duplicate Rows: Identifies redundant records.
+• Duplicate Rows: Identification of redundant records.

 Data Profiling Report: Overview of dataset quality, highlighting key issues and suggested transformations.